Crab

 Walk down the beach and enter the water.
 The chalk starts once you swim out past the groynes.
 Generally, the chalk gets bigger the further out you go here.
 Big gullies can be found approximately 250 meters out in front of Burlington Place.
 (This is the biggest building on the shoreline at this point).

-Here an old victorian sewer pipe can be found on the seabed starting close to shore and running out to sea.
+Here an old Victorian sewer pipe can be found on the seabed, starting close to shore and running out to sea.
 The pipe is only in a couple of meters of water and this can be a very popular place to snorkel.
 Sometimes the start of the sewer pipe is marked with a buoy.
+The pipe is known locally as the Sheringham Snorkel Trail.